jeinarsson/matte/README.md

 ## Getting started

-I believe the only reasonable way to use this code is to understand it.
-Luckily it is only a few hundred lines of relatively simple code, and I explain the entire implementation in a series of tutorial notebooks.
+Matte is only a few hundred lines of relatively simple code, and I explain the entire implementation in a series of tutorial notebooks.
+Following through the tutorial will get you started with doing calculations.

 Clone this repository, or [download the master branch as a .zip](https://github.com/jeinarsson/matte/archive/master.zip) to get all files mentioned below.